+As part of the public participation component, a community survey was developed and distributed to gather input from the greater public.
+See below.
 Two public hearings were held in regards to the comprehensive plan update process in which citizens could obtain information about the planning process, review, and comment on the plan.
-The public hearings were held March 8, 2021 and September 20, 2021.
+The public hearings were held on December 7, 2020 and August 2, 2021.